Jamal Sowell: Military service

 While in graduate school, Sowell enlisted in the United States Marine Corps Reserve as a Private First Class.
-After completing graduate school, he went to active duty and was commissioned as an Officer.
+After completing graduate school, he went to active duty and became an officer.
 He served in Operation Enduring Freedom in 2010 during one of the deadliest years for troops in Afghanistan.
-Sowell continues to serve his nation as an officer in the United States Navy Reserve.
+Sowell continues to serve his nation in the United States Navy Reserve.